phuminhquangpham/rgbdemsensor/README.md

-% The code below contains 3 functions: sensorCalibration, tracking, and ptcreconstruct
+%% The code below contains 3 functions: sensorCalibration, tracking, and ptcreconstruct

-%% SENSORCALIBRATION
+### SENSORCALIBRATION
 % This function is designed to perform sensor calibration by utilizing the given
 % translation and rotation from the tsv file with associated errors, with the
 % checkerboard frames given in the ros bag
 % To use this function, simply call:
 % c = sensorCalibration();

+### TRACKING
-% TRACKING: This function takes a matrix of Translations and Rotations
+% This function takes a matrix of Translations and Rotations
 % as an input and uses the first one of each as the origin for the
 % camera's movements through the frames of the rosbag.